 1. Firstly it will replace NEET-PG as an entrance exam for postgraduate courses.

-2. Secondly, the exam will be held for granting a licence to practice medicine as medical practitioners and for enrolment in the State Register or the National Register.
+2. Secondly, the exam is for granting a licence to practice medicine as medical practitioners and for enrolment in the State Register or the National Register.

 3. Lastly, it will act as a qualifying criteria for seeking foreign medical qualification.